-1. What is Proposition 65 (Prop 65)?
+1. What is Proposition 65?

-2. What is the Prop 65 warning?
+2. What does Prop 65 apply to?

-5. Where do these chemicals come from?
+5. Where do the chemicals come from?

 6. What levels trigger the requirement to warn?

-7. Is Isagenix in compliance with Federal safety guidelines?
+7. Is Isagenix in compliance with federal safety guidelines?

 8. Where can I get more information about Prop 65?